 Yellowstone is in the western United States.
 Most of the park is in Wyoming, but parts of the park do cross the state border into Idaho and Montana.
 A small regional airport in West Yellowstone is just minutes from the park.
 The closest international airports are Bozeman, Jackson Hole, and Salt Lake City.

 Reservations inside the park can book out a year in advance, so making reservations as early as possible is a good idea.
 If you do not stay in the park, West Yellowstone and Gardiner are two great cities nearby.

 Grand Teton National Park, Wyoming

 By Michelle Stelly from The Wandering Queen

-The reason why it is a natural wonder is because of the magnificent mountain range, which includes mountains like Mt Woodring, Mt St John, Mt Owen, and much more.
+It is a natural wonder because of the magnificent mountain range, which includes mountains like Mt Woodring, Mt St John, Mt Owen, and much more.
 Many peaks exceed 12,000 feet, and Grand Teton is the highest point.
 There are also many gorgeous lakes with mountain views, like Delta Lake, Jenny Lake, Leigh Lake, Taggart Lake, and Blacktail Ponds.

 There are also waterfalls like Hidden Falls and places to go swimming, white water rafting, and kayaking.
-There are many places to watch sunrises like Mormon Row, Oxbow Bend, Chapel of the Transfiguration, and Schwabacher Landing.
-You can spot wildlife in many areas of the park, but the best place to see them is on Moose-Wilson Road.
-There is a high chance of spotting moose on the Moose Wilson Road.
+There are many places to watch sunrises, like Mormon Row, Oxbow Bend, Chapel of the Transfiguration, and Schwabacher Landing.
+You can spot wildlife in many park areas, but the best place to see them is on Moose-Wilson Road.
+There is a high chance of spotting moose on Moose Wilson Road.

 By Agnes from The Van Escape